The Boudoir Diplomat

 The Boudoir Diplomat is a 1930 American pre-Code romantic comedy film directed by Malcolm St. Clair, produced and distributed by Universal Pictures, from the play The Command To Love by Fritz Gottwald and Rudolph Lothar.

 The film is preserved at the Library of Congress.

 Plot

-Ian Keith plays a French military attaché in Madrid who romantically pursues the wives of various government officials.
-Betty Compson and Mary Duncan play the objects of his attention.
+Baron Belmar (Ian Keith), a French military attaché in Madrid who romantically pursues the wives of various government officials.
+Helene (Betty Compson) and Mona (Mary Duncan) are the objects of his attention.

-Release

-The film opened to much fan-fare on December 5, 1930.
-According to Mordaunt Hall's review of the film, the lobby in New York's showcase theater, the Globe, was elaborately decorated for the film's run "with pink silk and photographs with violet borders."